bbolker/stat794_bigdata/Arrow_Hyuna.md

 ## 0. Homework
 ### 0.1 Readings
 (in no particular order)
+Take a look as much as you can but it's okay if you can't get through all
 * Chapter 22 Arrow in R for Data Science: https://r4ds.hadley.nz/arrow.html
 * Arrow R Package articles
   * Data objects: https://arrow.apache.org/docs/r/articles/data_objects.html